ruhanslater2002/netscan/README.md

 # netscan
-Scans hosts on a network
-\nCan be used to scan vulnerabilities on a network
+Scans hosts on a network, can be used to scan vulnerabilities on a network.